LLNL/sundials/doc/superbuild/source/developers/getting_started/Checklist.rst

    This is done by navigating to the `swig/` directory and running `make all32 all64`.
    If you do not have `swig` installed on your system, you can obtain a git patch file from the Swig GitHub action that we run on all pull requests.
-The patch can be found under the job artifacts (if there was infact changes that required updates to the Fortran).
+The patch can be found under the job artifacts (if there were in fact changes that required updates to the Fortran).